deepjyoti30/QuickWall/README.md

 ```

-usage: QuickWall [-h] [--version] [--clear-cache]
+usage: QuickWall [-h] [--version] [--clear-cache] [--setter SETTER]

 QuickWall - Quickly set latest wallpapers from Unsplash directly from the
 commandline.

 optional arguments:
   -h, --help       show this help message and exit
   --version        show the program version number and exit
   --clear-cache    Clear the cache from the cache folder (~/.QuickWall)
+  --setter SETTER  Wallpaper setter to be used.
+Currently supported ones:
+                   nitrogen, feh (default: nitrogen)

 ```